sanjeevkomma/DevOps/Jenkins.md

 # To Read
 * Jenkins is a Java application
-* Jenkins used for continuous integration & delivery and continuous
+* Jenkins used for continuous integration & continuous delivery

 # Installation
 * [Jenkins download](https://www.jenkins.io/)